bsmgit/flmdb/README.md

 # 3. Pull down director, genre, runtime, and plot
 flmdb hydrate

-# 4. Look at what you have
+# 4. Look at what you have (the first column is the ID used by edit/delete)
 flmdb list --verbose

+# 5. Fix a detail, or drop a film you no longer own
+flmdb edit 1 --format "Blu-ray" flmdb delete 1

-# 5. Back it up
+# 6. Back it up
 flmdb export --file my-collection.csv
 ```